vikramsg/49travel/README.md

 I plan to add new features and cities soon.
 Keep watching this space!
 In the meantime you can reach me on [Twitter](https://twitter.com/WhinerVikram) or [Linkedin](https://www.linkedin.com/in/vikram-singh-phd/).
-I also have a [blog](https://vikramsg.github.io/Blog) where I write about some of the stuff I am working on, including about how I built this site(coming soon).
+I also have a [blog](https://vikramsg.github.io/Blog) where I write about some of the stuff I am working on, including about how I built this site.